info343-su18/problem-02-starter/problem-c/README.md

 In this exercise, you'll practice working with CSS properties and layouts.

-To complete the exercise, add rules to the included `css/style.css` file that apply the styling notes listed in the included `index.html` file.
-(That is: open up the HTML file and look at the comments for what style each element should have.
-Then write a rule that applies that style to that element).
-For this exercise, you must **not** modify the HTML file: try to come up with selectors based only on the provided structure!

 To complete the exercise, add rules to the included `css/style.css` file in order to style the included `index.html` page so that it has a stylish navigation bar:

 ![Example of completed exercise](img/sample-solution.gif)